Purchasing

 We like Sage Intacct for its scalable multi-entity support, project accounting, and multi-dimensional reporting.
 It also offers out-of-the-box functionality and integrations for CRM, inventory, and more.

 We don’t like that budgeting and interactive reporting come at an added cost.
-Intacct also lacks a mobile app, caters mainly to the US market, and faces challenges with volume exports.
+Intacct also faces challenges with volume exports and non-financial functionalities.

 Pros: